 Success!
 Congratulations, you were right.
 You decide to build the feature.

 No success!
 You pivot.
 Try reframing the link or button.
-A different word/icons/picture might yield a totally different outcome.
+A different word/icon/picture might yield a totally different outcome.

 No success!
 Congratulations.
 You prevented yourself from wasting scarce resources.